microsoft/CameraTraps/README.md

 - Training and evaluation of species-level classifiers for specific data sets
 - A Web-based demo that runs our models via a REST API that hosts them on a Web endpoint
 - Miscellaneous useful tools for manipulating camera trap data
-- Research experiments we're doing around camera trap data (i.e., some directories are highly experimental and you should take them with a grain of salt)
+- Research experiments we&rsquo;re doing around camera trap data (i.e., some directories are highly experimental and you should take them with a grain of salt)

 Classifiers and detectors are trained using TensorFlow.